DoubledDoge/itppa1-formative/README.md

 # ITPPA1-B44 Assignment

-This repository contains my formative assignment for the ITPPA1-B44 module at Eduvos University.
+This repository contains my formative assignment for the ITPPA1-B44 module at my university.
 It also is officialy my very first GitHub-repository.

 ## Repository Structure